-.
-To provide a substance free, after the prom event for all students and their guests.
+To provide a substance-free, after the prom event for all students and their guests.
 To get parents to pledge not to have prom parties with alcohol available.
-ATOD prevention material (brochures, flyers) will be provided to students, parents and participants at the event and Alliance& SADD volunteers and the coordinator will speak with students one on one about various drugs (steroids, ecstasy, marijuana) and individual prevention methods and activities.
-The coordinator & or an Alliance member attend the Post Prom Parents meetings thru out the year leading up to the prom to advise / assist in planning to insure that the event is truly ATOD Free& a Representative from the parents group attend Alliance meetings ( Sponsors, ads, games, themes, etc.) Each participant is given a item ( key chain, etc.) with an ATOD prevention message (“The Choice For Me Is Drug Free”)
+ATOD prevention material (brochures, flyers) will be provided to students, parents, and participants at the event and Alliance& SADD volunteers and the coordinator will speak with students one on one about various drugs (steroids, ecstasy, marijuana) and individual prevention methods and activities.
+The coordinator & or an Alliance member attend the Post Prom Parents meetings thru out the year leading up to the prom to advise/assist in planning to ensure that the event is truly ATOD Free& a Representative from the parent’s group attend Alliance meetings ( Sponsors, ads, games, themes, etc.) Each participant is given an item ( key chain, etc.) with an ATOD prevention message (“The Choice For Me Is Drug-Free”)

 Community Day/National Night Out/Placemats:

 Disseminate prevention and educational materials to the community.